ADVRHumanoids/ROSEndEffectorDocs/docs/source/install.rst

       git clone https://github.com/roboticsgroup/roboticsgroup_gazebo_plugins.git #necessary external plugin
       git clone -b <branch_you_want> https://github.com/ADVRHumanoids/rosee_gazebo_plugins.git

-  **TODO** you can see details on each optional plugin in their relative page of this doc :raw-html:`<br />`
+  **NOTE** you can see details on each optional plugin in their relative page of this doc :raw-html:`<br />`
   :raw-html:`<br />`